 I recently discovered baked oatmeal, and it has been a big hit at my house.
 I found a lot of recipes, and no two were alike.
 So I came up with my own.
 I might still do some tweaking on this and will let you know in the future if I find any great improvements.
 I’d also love to hear about your baked oatmeal recipe.

 If you are on a gluten-free diet, please see my note at the end of this post about oatmeal.
 I made 1 ½ batches.
 One batch I used mainstream instant oatmeal.
 The half batch contained gluten-free rolled oats.

-I have found that using the instant oats makes it hold together, more like a cake.
-My kids like eating theirs just like it is on a plate.
-The rolled oats makes it fall apart so I eat it in a bowl with milk.
+Using instant oats makes it hold together.
+Rolled oats makes it fall apart so it can be eaten in a bowl with milk.
 Either way it’s good.